We are a university-based, community-focused training program, operating in an award-winning clinic and hospital in Minneapolis.

 Faculty are outstanding physicians, teachers, and researchers, with varied interests and expertise, including procedures, GLBT health care, women's health, informatics, and research.

-Our Curriculum emphasizes chronic and ambulatory care, women's health, and sports medicine.
+Our Curriculum emphasizes chronic and ambulatory care, comprehensive reproductive health, gender-affirming care, and sports medicine.
 We provide excellent training in family medicine fundamentals, incorporating humanities, cross-cultural care, and bioethics.
-Residents have four months of elective time.
+Residents have four months of elective time, and flexibility to engage in longitudinal elective opportunities.

 Our Hospital training includes OB and medicine.
 The OB service provides opportunities to work with family medicine and OB faculty as well as midwives, allowing residents to experience maternity care from a variety of perspectives or approaches.
 The medicine service is a fully autonomous family medicine service, managed and supervised by University of Minnesota Medical Center faculty and residents.